Welcome to today's edition of the Rush 24-7 podcast.

 I don't think there's any doubt about this.

-In fact, if we don't get a handle, as we talked about yesterday on this, you know, and I got a guy up here that wants to ask me when did U.S. dependency start?
+In fact, if we don't get a handle, as we talked about yesterday, on this, you know, and I got a guy up here that wants to ask me, when did U.S. dependency start?

 When did we go to the entitlement mentality?

-But you you've got this dependency also when it comes to monetary policy now, believe it or not.
+But you've got this dependency also when it comes to monetary policy now, believe it or not.

 We think we should never have a credit crisis.